Skip to content

 • replace: Replace all non-primary-key fields with new values

-• ignore: Skip if entry exists
+• ignore: Skip the entry if it already exists

 Configuration